EnigmaCurry/d.rymcg.tech/README.md

 For all containers you wish to install, do the following:

- * Read the README.md file found in each project directory.
+ * Read the README.md file found in each project directory
  * Open your terminal, change to the project directory containing `docker-compose.yaml`
  * Copy `.env-dist` to `.env`
  * Edit all the variables in `.env`